How To Choose The Best Face Mask

 - Bronchoalveolar lavage

 KN95 masks are basically N95 manufactured to Chinese regulations, with slight variation in particulate thresholds.
-During the N95 mask shortage, the U.S. Food and Drug Administration (FDA) delayed a large donation of KN95 masks destine for hospitals.
+During the initial N95 mask shortage, the U.S. Food and Drug Administration (FDA) delayed China’s large donation of KN95 masks destine for hospitals.
 On April 3, 2020 the FDA relented.
 The CDC lists KN95 masks as a suitable alternative when N95s are not available.
 Meanwhile, 3M, Foxconn, and companies around the world are stepping up production or retooling manufacturing process to produce more N95 masks.

 The European standard EN 149: 2001 has three classes of disposable particulate respirators (FFP1, FFP2 and FFP3).